heikob2/mps-simple-stuff/README.md

 # mps-simple-stuff

-Created with Jetbrains MPS 2018.3.7
+Created with Jetbrains MPS 2018.3.7 and Plantuml.

 e.g.